GitHub CopilotvsClaude Code

 Claude Code leverages the native capabilities of the Claude model family:

-Extended Thinking Blocks: Preserved in context by default, allowing coherent reasoning threads across extended sessions.
-These blocks occupy valuable context space but dramatically reduce hallucinations during complex tasks.
+• Extended Thinking Blocks: Preserved in context by default, allowing coherent reasoning threads across extended sessions.
+These blocks eat into context space but dramatically reduce hallucinations during complex tasks.

-Massive Context Windows: With Claude 4.6 Opus supporting up to 200,000 tokens (with 1 million token beta), Claude Code can absorb substantial repository context.
-The functional efficiency ratio exceeds 70%, meaning most of that context is actually utilised.
+• Massive Context Windows: Claude 4.6 Opus supports up to 200,000 tokens (1 million in beta), so Claude Code can absorb substantial repo context.
+The functional efficiency ratio exceeds 70% — meaning most of that context is actually utilised.

-Terminal Session Persistence: Context persists within terminal sessions, allowing continuous work on related tasks.
-However, context does not automatically link across separate sessions without explicit management.
+• Terminal Session Persistence: Context persists within terminal sessions, allowing continuous work on related tasks.
+But context doesn't automatically link across separate sessions without explicit management.

 The Context Challenge